What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 What is Coco Coir, and How Is It Made?

-The idea of using coco coir in gardening and growing crops isn't new.
-In fact, it was being used in the 1800s, but because of its low fertility (can you say none) and high salt content, it was not widely exported.
+Using coco coir in gardening and growing crops isn’t new.
+It was being used in the 1800s, but it was not widely exported because of its low fertility (can you say none) and high salt content.

 Fast forward to today, with the advent of better liquid fertilizers and amendments, it has been rediscovered as an organic, environmentally sustainable soil substitute.